top of page

 All this begs the question: if we can advance the communication side of this technology to reduce misunderstandings, how can we advance the knowledge production side of this technology?
 It is here that we must appreciate that language is a technology that refers to an underlying reality.
 Our languages allow us access to this underlying reality, and we can organize this underlying reality using language.

 Just as we have linguistic grammar to ensure that communication is effective, we can develop “conceptual grammars” to ensure that we are properly referring to and organizing the underlying reality to which we refer.
+We don't say "water is dry."
+This statement is grammatically correct in accordance with linguistic grammars in that the subject verb and adjective are properly organized.
+However, it is not "conceptually correct".
+We recognize that the underlying reality to which the linguistic symbols refer is not a valid construct.
+Water is wet.
+Water is never dry.
+Put Simply, the underlying logical organization is simply not adequate.

 For those who know me, I promote Time as my spiritual path.
 Indeed, the present moment is and always has been the primary gateway through which we can access and understand Time.
 The present moment qua Time is axiomatic.
 We have developed both calendar and clock systems based on it.
 Clearly, our measurement systems support the axiom that the present moment is Time itself.